August 24th through Labor Day (September 4th, 2023) - Our 16th year at the fair!

 - be on the fairgrounds & reachable from 8:30 a.m. - 2:30 p.m.
 OR 2:30 p.m. - 8 p.m.;*

 - have a Covid-19 vaccination OR a negative Covid-19 test 24 hours prior to each shift;

 - have no symptoms of Covid-19;

-If you are interested in volunteering as a Shift Leader and meet the qualifications, AFAA will provide an admission ticket for you prior to your shift, and an AFAA teeshirt once you reach the booth.
+If you are interested in volunteering as a Shift Leader and meet the qualifications, AFAA will provide an admission ticket for you prior to your shift.
 Masks will also be available at the booth if you need to change to a new one.

 Getting There: Because of the size of the fairgrounds, please allow 30 minutes to reach the booth after parking or arriving by bus.
 Generally it is easier to use the Park & Ride system or air-conditioned city buses than to park.
 More information about park-and-ride, city bus routes, on-site parking, and accessible transportation is available at https://www.mnstatefair.org/transportation/free-park-and-ride/ Remember to wear your mask on all transportation.

 * Please arrive at the AFAA booth 30 minutes before your shift starts to get settled in, familiarize yourself with the booth and materials, get a beverage, use the bathroom, etc. Note: entry into the fairgrounds may take longer this year because all individuals must go through a metal detector to screen against guns (which are prohibited on the fairgrounds).

-Attire: Your tee shirt and, if necessary, additional KN-95 masks, will be at the booth for you.
-Dress comfortably for warm weather, and wear comfortable shoes.
+Attire: Dress comfortably for warm weather, and wear comfortable shoes.
 Hats & sunscreen are useful before and after your shift(s) when you can enjoy the many wonderful features of the MN State Fair - many free to the public.
 There will be masks at the booth if you need one.